v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/profiling/stacksnapshotcallback-function.md

 ms.assetid: d0f235b2-91fe-4f82-b7d5-e5c64186eea8
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 6140ecda1d12c26e1936daee4eaad11cbd9b6ba4
+ms.openlocfilehash: c0cec9eb7bb8bbc94b255152a9b4d79108bdd1b1
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67781223"
+ms.locfileid: "74427081"
 ---
 # <a name="stacksnapshotcallback-function"></a>StackSnapshotCallback — Funkcja
-Dostarcza informacji na temat każdej zarządzanej ramki i każde uruchomienie niezarządzanych ramek na stosie podczas przeszukiwania stosu jest inicjowane przez profiler [ICorProfilerInfo2::DoStackSnapshot](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-dostacksnapshot-method.md) metody.
+Provides the profiler with information about each managed frame and each run of unmanaged frames on the stack during a stack walk, which is initiated by the [ICorProfilerInfo2::DoStackSnapshot](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-dostacksnapshot-method.md) method.

 ## <a name="syntax"></a>Składnia